johnhelmuth/in-dire-straits-content/tatterpedia/2.places/1.clusters/2.other-local-cluster/cluster-time-line.md

 Strait point discovered between Clanpali and Egret by Delvar by Balorn strait scouts.

 ## 7901
-Strait point discovered between Egret and Balorn by Flant strait scouts.
+Strait point discovered between Egret and Balorn by Flantian Ascendency strait scouts.

 ## 7912
 The XV Wyvern discovers and shoots the inter-cluster strait from a known space cluster to Delvar, “First contact” with the Flant and Dathian Planetary Alliance naval bases near the strait points in the system that lead to Adatharax and Egret.